ravialdy/ravialdy.github.io/_pages/about.md

 #### Where I Learned

 - **University**: I got my degree in Statistics from Universitas Indonesia which is the best university in Indonesia according to #QS World University and Times Higher Education (THE) 2024 Rankings.
-My GPA was 3.52 out of 4.00 (Top 10%, Cumlaude).
+My GPA was 3.52/4.00 (Top 10%, Cumlaude).
 - **Special Courses**: I took a special Machine Learning course from Bangkit Academy.
 This course was led by Google and other big tech companies.

 #### How to Contact Me